Technigo/project-auth/README.md

 # Project Auth
+This project was made by Malin Göthe and Felicia Liabäck Löwstedt.
 This week we have learned to authenticate users and handle passwords.

 - How to authenticate users using tokens